foss-scribe/swagger-petstore-api-guide-tutorial/README.md

 **NOTE**: I made an additional code update the day after yesterday's (Friday) commit to handle null name values.
 I didn't appreciate how much this API would change with lots of people using it publicly with little in the way of field validation.

-In case the API proves unreliable, I've created an alternative endpoint using a Cloud Function (written in Python, and deployed to DigitalOcean) that returns a dozen pets matching the scheme.
-It's commented out in petstore.html JavaScript.
+In case the API proves unreliable, I've created an alternative endpoint using a Cloud Function (written in Python, and deployed to DigitalOcean) that returns a dozen pets matching the schema I originally coded against.
+The URL is commented out in the petstore.html JavaScript block.